angeloziletti/ai4materials/README.md

     pip install 'git+https://github.com/angeloziletti/ai4materials.git'

-To reproduce the results in arXiv:2103.09777, you need to install the quippy package  (https://github.com/libAtoms/QUIP) to be able to compute the SOAP descriptor.
-Executing the following commands should has been tested for a python 3.7 environment created using conda (note that when executing make config, choose always the standard options, i.e., simply hit enter, execept when asked for compiling with GAP support, enter 'y'.
+To utilize the deep learning techniques introduced in A. Leitherer, A. Ziletti, and L.M.
+Ghiringhelli, 2021 (https://arxiv.org/abs/2103.09777), you need to install the quippy package (https://github.com/libAtoms/QUIP).
+This is necessary to compute the SOAP descriptor.

+The following commands to install QUIP have been tested for a python 3.7 environment created using conda

+Note that when executing make config, choose always the standard options, i.e., simply hit enter, execept when asked for compiling with GAP support, enter 'y'.
 Please check also for additional dependencies you may need to install, see also https://libatoms.github.io/GAP/installation.html):

     git clone --recursive https://github.com/libAtoms/QUIP.git
     cd QUIP/